-Is there a connection between post traumatic stress and digestion?
-In order to answer this question, let’s look at the nervous system and how it operates, the symptoms of Post Traumatic Stress Disorder (PTSD), and how digestion works.
+Is there a connection between post-traumatic stress and digestion?
+Can PTSD cause digestive problems?
+To answer these questions, let’s look at the nervous system and how it operates, the symptoms of Post Traumatic Stress Disorder (PTSD), and how digestion works.
 Read on to learn more, and to find out how the healing process takes place.

 The Vagus Nerve and Nervous System Arousal

 There are two main states of nervous system arousal: 1) parasympathetic and 2) sympathetic.
 Parasympathetic nervous system arousal is responsible for “rest and digest.”
 Sympathetic nervous system arousal is responsible for “fight or flight.”
 The field of neuroscience has shown that nervous system arousal is regulated by the vagus nerve, also called the Xth cranial nerve.